googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 specifically, with PaintColrLayers tables (5.7.11.2.5.1); it is not required if no color glyphs use a PaintColrLayers table.
 If not used, set layerListOffset to NULL.

+The ClipList is only used in conjunction with the BaseGlyphList.
+If not used, set clipListOffset to NULL.

 The ItemVariationStore is used in conjunction with a BaseGlyphList and its subtables, but only in variable fonts.
 If it is not used, set